drnkwati/devtips/invason-of-control-and-service-containers-best-practices.md

 $logger = $ioc->get(\Psr\Log\LoggerInterface::class);

-In this example we get an instance of Magento service container and call the get method to resolve our Logger.
-It should be noted that an implimentation of the Psr\Log\LoggerInterface will be returned.
+In this example, we get an instance of Magento service container and call the get method to resolve our Logger.
+It should be noted that the implementation of the Psr\Log\LoggerInterface will be returned.
 If the object is not registered as a singleton, then we always get a new instance each time we call the get method.
-Therefor the service container can be used like a factory for creating application objects.
+Therefore the service container can be used as a factory for creating application objects.

 ## Constructor injection:
 Service containers make use of type hinting to resolve dependencies.